Redocly/redocly-cli/docs/rules/no-unresolved-refs.md

 # no-unresolved-refs

-Ensures that all `$ref` instances in your API definitions are resolved.
+Ensures that all `$ref` instances in your API descriptions are resolved.

 |OAS|Compatibility|
 |---|---|